ad9311/js-unit-testing/README.md

 # Javascript Unit Testing

-> This is small software that tests individual units using [Jest](https://jestjs.io/).
+> This a is small software that tests individual units using [Jest](https://jestjs.io/).

 ## Getting Started